pslu-mphil/Core-course-notes/_sources/reference/glossary.md

 Autotroph
     An organism using inorganic energy sources (sunlight, energy from rocks) to convert inorganic carbon compounds (e.g., CO2) to organic compounds and energy.

+Biosignature
+    Any observable that can be attributed to the action of life, although it may not on its own be definitive evidence of life.
+In this respect fossils are a biosignature, although only thought of as such as we try and push back the earliest evidence for life on Earth.
+In the context of exoplanets, trace atmospheric gasses are the most frequently considered type of biosignature.
+SETI's survey for radio emission from extraterrestrial technological life also a biosignature search.

 Crust
     The outer, chemically distinct, layer of a planet forms from magmas ultimately derived from the planet's mantle